 The BAI05 organizational change management measurement

-BAI05 can maximize the likelihood of successful implementation of sustainable enterprise-wide organizational change quickly and with lower risk.
+BAI05 can maximize the likelihood of successfully implementing sustainable enterprise-wide organizational change quickly and with lower risk.
 Covers the complete life cycle of change and all affected stakeholders in business and IT.

 BAI05 consist of 7 attributes; Establish the desire to change, Form an effective implementation team, Communicate desired vision, Empower role players and identify short-term achievement, Enable operation and use, Embed new approaches, Sustain changes.

 The BAI05 intend to ensure the rapid implementation of organizational change on IT management with lower risk.
-IT is an instrument that helps humans to create, change, store, communicate and/or disseminate information.
+IT is an instrument that helps humans to create, transition, store, communicate and/or disseminate information.
 IT is a dynamic technology that develops very fast.
-Utilize IT requires an organization that is adaptive and able to keep pace with any changes that occur.
+Utilize IT requires an organization that is adaptive and able to keep pace with any changes.

 The goal of BAI05 is to prepare and manage resources for organizational change and reduce the risk of failure